Discover if Lifeboost coffee is worth spending money in our Lifeboost coffee review.

 There is almost no sweetness to speak of in Embolden, and it’s probably best for batch brewing or in a French Press.

-The Midnight roast is even darker than Embolden.
+The Midnight roast bag of coffee is even darker than Embolden.

 This is a classic diner-style coffee that’s drinkable all morning.
 In my opinion, it’s best to drink this coffee with a splash of cream and sugar.
 That is unless you enjoy the bull-bodied dryness of a super dark roast.

-I’d recommend Embolden to a dark roast fan that likes a little bit of nuance to their coffee.
+I’d recommend Embolden to dark roast fans who like a bit of nuance to their coffee.

 Lifeboost offers two ways to enjoy cold brew: with a specific blend and in a box.